lsst-dm/dmtn-050/index.rst

 Other Considerations
 ====================

-The physical implementation of the schema may differ between the Original Format EFD and the Reformatted EFD.
+The physical implementation of the schema may differ between the Original Format EFD and the Transformed EFD.
-In particular, partitioning schemes appropriate for the Original Format EFD may be different in the Reformatted EFD.
+In particular, partitioning schemes appropriate for the Original Format EFD may be different in the Transformed EFD.

 It may be desirable to provide different policies for handling extraction of data when catch-up is required; other similar commandable SAL components such as the Image Archiver will have this capability.